 - Cover and refrigerate for 1 hour to set.

-- Remove from pan by lifting out aluminum foil.
+- Remove from pan the by lifting out parchment.

-- Cut into squares right before serving so the sweetened condensed milk layer doesn’t escape.
+- Cut the brownies into squares right before serving so the sweetened condensed milk layer doesn’t escape.

 - If you’ve tried this recipe, come back and let us know how it was in the comments or star ratings.